Experimentation

 • Decathlon Digital (FR) - For the experimentation operating system.

-• John Lewis & Partners (UK) - For how the User Research and Experimentation Team helps teams at John Lewis make better decisions, faster.
+• Winner of the 2025 Team award: John Lewis & Partners (UK) - For how the User Research and Experimentation Team helps teams at John Lewis make better decisions, faster.

 • Lampenlicht (NL) - For hyperscaling experimentation across multiple teams on a budget.